semstorm/semstorm-php-sdk/README.md

 ### Access token

 In order to use SEMSTORM API, it is required to have valid access token.
 Access tokens are granted only to registered users in [SEMSTORM](https://app.semstorm.com/).
-If you are registered user, log in to SEMSTORM panel, go to your profile page and find "Services token" tab.
+If you are registered user, log in to SEMSTORM panel, and go to [access token page](https://app.semstorm.com/user/api/token) in profile.
 There you can generate or refresh your access token.
 When you have your access token you are ready to use SEMSTORM API.

 ## API